Saturday, May 17, 2025 | 5 PM – 9 PM

 Culture Fest 2024 Gallery

 The Ontario Museum of History & Art was excited to present Culture Fest: Block Party on May 11, 2024 from 12 PM 4 PM.
 The free, family-friendly event is an annual celebration of the different cultural experiences that exist within Ontario’s diverse community.
-This year highlighted the rich Chicanx diaspora that has called Ontario its home for generations.
-Participantsenjoyed art installations, live music, a classic car show, hands-on art-making activities, food and beverages, live performances that express what it means to be Chicanx in the Inland Empire, and more.
+2024’s Culture Fest highlighted the rich Chicanx diaspora that has called Ontario its home for generations.
+Participants enjoyed art installations, live music, a classic car show, hands-on art-making activities, food and beverages, live performances that express what it means to be Chicanx in the Inland Empire, and more.

 Culture Fest 2023 Gallery